bakdata/gradle-avro-dependency-plugin/README.md

     avroImplementation(group = "com.bakdata.kafka", name = "error-handling", version = "1.2.2")
 }
 ```
-you are able to compile the following Avro schema
+you are able to compile the following Avro schema when placing it in `src/main/avro`
 ```
 {
   "type": "record",